HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/README.md

 The pipeline downloads the two public SSVEP datasets used in the article, applies the stated common-average reference, 4–16 Hz filtering, normalization, and epoch construction, builds the reported CNN–TCN classifier, evaluates all 31 nonempty subsets of FGSM, BIM, Carlini–Wagner, MIM, and PGD, trains a separate adversarially robust model for every attack scenario, calculates accuracy and macro one-vs-rest ROC-AUC, reproduces the publication analysis from frozen source values, and generates paper-aligned figures and comparison tables.

 If you use this repository, its code, or its results, cite the article above.
 Machine-readable citation metadata are in [CITATION.cff](CITATION.cff).

-## Reimplementation status

-This is an executable, deterministic reconstruction of the method described in the article.
-Exact numerical reproduction cannot be guaranteed because the paper omits the filter family and phase response, normalization axes, data-split grouping and seed, several epoch-boundary details, CNN padding, the executable form of the TCN, initialization, optimizer and training hyperparameters, the adversarial-training schedule, the precise construction of combined attacks, the multiclass AUC convention, and timing boundaries.
-Dataset-loader and numerical-library versions can also affect samples and floating-point results.

-Every choice required to turn the paper into runnable code is frozen in [configs/paper.yaml](configs/paper.yaml) and explained in [docs/IMPLEMENTATION_DETAILS.md](docs/IMPLEMENTATION_DETAILS.md).
-The pipeline joins generated and transcribed values only after evaluation, reports their signed and aggregate errors, and never tunes models toward publication targets.

 ## Frozen pipeline